 Ancient Beliefs About Black Cats

-Long before they were linked with bad luck, cats in general, including black ones, were celebrated.
 In ancient Egypt, cats were considered sacred animals.
 The goddess Bastet, protector of the home, was often depicted with the head of a lioness or domestic cat.
-Harming a cat, black or otherwise, was punishable by death, and families believed cats brought divine protection into their homes.
+Harming a cat was a serious crime, and many households believed cats brought protection into the home.

 Black Cat Superstitions Around the World